 Environmental impact is a key part of Vital Images’ business practices and the company is committed to supporting sustainable operational and agricultural production practices, such as the Food and Agriculture Organization (FAO) of the United Nations – Good Agricultural Practices (GAP) initiative.
 At a minimum, partners must fully comply with all local environmental laws and regulations and should strive to conduct their operations in a way that conserves natural resources.

 Partners should reduce waste and usage of all types by implementing appropriate conservation measures in their operations.
 Improvement plans for waste reduction, recycling, energy conservation and greenhouse gas mitigation policies should be in place, along with demonstrable evidence of implementation.

 VERIFICATION AND COMPLIANCE

 Partners should have adequate monitoring and record keeping systems to ensure compliance with the Code.
 Vital Images reserves the right to monitor, review and verify compliance with the Code.
 In case of Non-Compliance, corrective actions will be set forth, in order to comply with laws and regulations.
 Vital Images reserves the right to terminate its business relationship with a Partner who is unwilling to comply with the Code.

 AGREEMENT TO COMPLY WITH QUALITY STANDARDS

-To the extent that Partner provides products or services requiring compliance with applicable regulations, Partner acknowledges its acceptance of, and commitment to comply with, all current applicable Quality Standards as set forth by Vital Images at http://www.vitalimages.com/quality-regulatory-requirements/.
+To the extent that Partner agrees and acknowledges that Reseller is a Distributor [and/or Importer] as defined in Reseller Agreement requiring compliance with applicable regulations, Partner acknowledges its acceptance of, and commitment to comply with, all current applicable Quality Standards as set forth by Vital Images at https://www.vitalimages.com/quality-regulatory-requirements-importers-distributors-resellers

 PARTNER’S CERTIFICATION OF COMPLIANCE